-Now, we need to find such a viscous solution that it is significant only near the Mach cone and decays exponentially elsewhere except near the positive $x$-axis (or wake region), where it must cancel out the singularity of the transversal field.
+Now, we need to find such a viscous solution that is significant only near the Mach cone and decays exponentially elsewhere except in wake region.
 Firstly, note that

-then the far-field decaying condition can be ensured since $\Lambda B \sigma \xi^2 \ge 0$, which also verifies that the viscous effect has a vital role in supersonic flow.
-However, the contour integral in \er{Phix-sup1} is hard to integrate explicitly.
-Instead, we consider its approximation near the Mach cone by the asymptotic identity
+then the far-field decaying condition can be ensured since $\Lambda B \sigma \xi^2 \ge 0$, indicating that the viscous effect has a vital role in supersonic flow.
+However, \er{Phix-sup1} is hard to integrate explicitly.
+Instead, we consider its approximation at $\sigma =\sqrt{y^2+z^2} \gg 1$ by the asymptotic identity